 - apply critical thinking, computer, and electronic skills to solve problems

 - develop the mathematical analysis and technical writing skills potential employers are seeking

 - train in advanced laboratory techniques, computer simulation, and numerical modeling

-Explore your interests in the universe by choosing the astronomy/astrophysics option of our bachelor's degree program.
+Explore your interests in the universe by choosing the astronomy/astrophysics concentration of our bachelor's degree program.
 You'll learn the observational and analytical methods astronomers use to study the cosmos, as well as the physics behind celestial phenomena.